pjancura/CRAM/README.md

 https://www.pythonanywhere.com/ using a free account

 OUTLINE:
-This is the version of my capstone project.
-It was built for the Cleveland Codes Software Developer's Academy at Cuyahoga Community College.
+This is a version of my group's capstone project for the Cleveland Codes Software Developer's Academy at Cuyahoga Community College.
+This new version contains updates to the theme (page layout and color palette), product page filters, product page pagination, employee home view, and image formats.

 The project utilizes web2py (http://www.web2py.com/), an MVC framework.

 It is a CRM for a food distribution company.
 Through role-based access control, employees are given access to only parts of the system that they need.
-I have built out a catalog page that with filters that can be applied.
-The filters make server calls to return paginated results.
+I have built out a product page with filters that can be applied in various combinations.
+The filters make server calls and return paginated results.